dykim2/RankedAPI/README.md

     ]
 }
 ```
-The IDs of characters start from 0 and are categorized by release version then alphabetically, with 0 being Amber and 80 being Arlecchino.
+The IDs of characters start from 0 and are categorized by release version then alphabetically, with 0 being Amber and 83 being Sigewinne.

 ### `POST` `https://rankedapi-late-cherry-618.fly.dev/GameAPI/ID`